Walter Rossi (musician): Career

 For his music career, Rossi briefly played in a masked music group known as Les Cagoulards during the early 1960s.
 He later became part of The Soulmates in the mid-1960s before becoming a backing guitarist for Wilson Pickett.
 During his time with Pickett, Rossi became interested in guitar solos while watching a rock festival in the United States.
 Following the concerts, he began to practice his solos daily for several hours.

 During his musical career, Rossi started the band Influence in the late 1960s before playing with the Buddy Miles Express.
 After starting Luke & The Apostles in 1970, Rossi became a member of Charlee in 1972.
 While with Charlee, he was asked in 1973 to play lead guitar for David Bowie and take over Mick Ronson's spot.
 Due to his father's illness, Rossi declined the request to play with Bowie during the Ziggy Stardust Tour.

-Throughout the 1970s, Rossi worked as a session musician.
+Throughout the 1970s, Rossi worked as a session musician with fellow guitarist Patrick Miles in Montreal.
 Musicians that he featured for during this time period included Boule Noire, Michel Pagliaro and Nanette Workman.
 For his own works, Rossi debuted with Walter Rossi in 1976 before releasing Six Strings, Nine Lives in 1978.
 Six Strings Nine Lives peaked at #74 on the RPM Top 100 in 1979.

 Following the release of Six Strings, Nine Lives, Rossi decided to end his session career and focus on his own music.
 In 1979, he briefly played for The Bombers.
 During the 1980s, he released Diamonds For the Kid in 1980 and One Foot In Heaven, One Foot In Hell in 1984.
 After One Foot In Heaven, Rossi was a music producer in North America before he returned to his music career with Secret Sins in 2005.